Keyless car theft: What is a relay attack, how can you prevent it, and will your car insurance cover it?Back to 'Expert guides'

 What’s being done to stop relay attacks?

-The government has released new guidelines for car makers that will soon have to provide more security as cars get ever-more advanced.
+As for cars themselves, the government released new guidelines for car makers that will soon have to provide more security as cars get ever-more advanced.
 But it’s not just aimed at reducing theft; it’s part of the Autonomous and Electric Vehicles Bill, which will create a framework to insure autonomous vehicles.

 The stricter guidelines also aim to reduce the risk of hackers accessing personal data or, as we get closer and closer to self-driving cars, take over the vehicle and cause accidents.